algolia/magento/_src/m2-indexing-queue.md

 The **index queue** manages all uploads to Algolia.
 Before your data can be searched, it must be uploaded to Algolia.
 This process is called indexing, which the extension does automatically - via the queue.

 The extension uses the queue to keep your data (products, categories, pages, etc.) synchronized with Algolia in real time.
+Note that by real-time, we are referring to the mechanism by which every update to your Magento data will trigger an event in the extension which will in turn initiate a reindex.
 This provides the best, most up-to-date search experience for your customers.

 Queue operations run asynchronously, allowing the administrator to continue working while the queue refreshes Algolia in the background.